 We invite NGOs, policy makers, and international organizations that are planning a development project to get in touch with us.
 We can help in the design of interventions and impact evaluations according to the best practices established by academic research.
 We also invite researchers working on projects similar to ours to write to us.
 This will mutually reinforce our knowledge on specific themes and interventions.

-There are seven members, Prof. Fadi Hassan, Prof. Michael King, Prof. Tara Mitchell, Prof. Gaia Narciso, Prof. Carol Newman, Prof. Martina Kirchberger and Prof. Andrea Guariso, Prof. Alejandra Ramos and Prof. Nicola Mastrorocco.
+There are nine members, Prof. Fadi Hassan, Prof. Michael King, Prof. Tara Mitchell, Prof. Gaia Narciso, Prof. Carol Newman, Prof. Martina Kirchberger, Prof. Andrea Guariso, Prof. Alejandra Ramos and Prof. Nicola Mastrorocco.